Servatech

 In the Netherlands, after the war, often existing sheds were used for the storage of potatoes.
 Few materials were available and one had to make do with everything available.
 Simple thatched barns, with only one opening as an entrance door.
 Tools were pure and mechanical, powered by horse and manpower.
 Later, tractors and electricity came as drivers for further mechanization.

-One of the first companies that specialized in potato storage was owned by the Tolsma family.
-As early as 1952, this family was active in the north of the country, trading in white goods and installing electricity in the barns of farmers.
-Later on, electrical installations with fans, and thus the first storage sheds arose.
+One of the first companies to specialize in potato storage was the Tolsma family.
+As early as 1952, this family was active in the north of the country, involved in the trade in white goods and the installation of electricity in farmers' barns.
+Later, electrical installations with fans, and so the first storage sheds were created.
 In 1966, in Emmeloord, they started manufacturing ventilation systems and air ducts, an innovation in storage technology at the time.
-It has now become Grisnich-Tolsma, a specialist in potato storage with a solid reputation all over the world.
-Another big name in storage technology is Omnivent, located in the town of Zeewolde.
+It has now become Tolsma-Grisnich BV, and the mechanical cooling has been expanded with completely computer-controlled temperature monitoring.
+They are the specialist in potato storage with a solid reputation all over the world.
+Another big name in storage technology is Omnivent, located in Zeewolde.
 This specialist has also been around for a long time, since 1986, and is active worldwide.
-Omnivent is an important player in the storage technology for food in the broadest sense.
-Both companies are leaders in the market, each in their field.
+Omnivent is an important player in refrigeration technology for food storage in the broadest sense.
+Both companies are leaders in their respective fields on the global market.

 Source: freepublicity@freeagroworld.omnivent.uspotato.wur.tolsma.sluystechniek.servatech.